• All Recipes

 • Overripe bananas for natural sweetness: The more spots, the better.
 As bananas ripen, starches break down into sugars—so you get rich banana flavor without added refined sugar.

 • Plant-based milk for customizable creaminess: Oat milk gives a classic creamy finish.
 Cashew makes it richer.
 Soy adds protein.
-Use what fits your taste or nutrition goals.
-I always use oat milk when I make this, but it’s up to you!
+I like oat milk when I make this, but it’s up to you!

 • A pinch of salt: It’s subtle, but just enough to bring balance and make the flavor pop, especially if your milk is unsweetened.

-• Blends smooth in seconds: A ripe banana and any decent blender is all you need.
+• Blends smooth in seconds: A ripe banana and any decent blender are all you need.

 • Flexible base and endless variations: You can easily add spices, protein, or seeds to make it your own.
 It’s a fast, forgiving recipe that always turns out.